box/box-ios-sdk/README.md

 ```objectivec
 #import <BoxContentSDK/BOXContentSDK.h>
 ```
-Step 4: Set the Box Client ID and Client Secret that you obtain from [creating a developer account](http://developers.box.com/)
+Step 4: Set the Box Client ID and Client Secret that you obtain from [creating your app](doc/Setup.md)
 ```objectivec
 [BOXContentClient setClientID:@"your-client-id" clientSecret:@"your-client-secret"];
 ```